-The chimney connector should have a dimension of 125mm which will fit snuggly into the 127mm flue collar of your stove.
+The chimney connector and chimney must be no smaller than the stove outlet 127mm for the Bewdley 3&5, 152mm for the Bewdley 8.
 If this is not the case, we recommend you contact the dealer in order to ensure there will be no problem with the draught.

-The stove pipe must be made of aluminized or cold roll steel with a minimum thickness of 0.53 mm.
+The stove pipe must be made of aluminized or cold roll steel with a minimum thickness of 0.53mm.
 It is strictly forbidden to use galvanized steel.
-Stove pipe made from vitreous enamel or stainless steel is also acceptable.

-The stove pipe should be assembled in such a way that the male section (crimped end) of the pipe faces down.
-Attach each of the sections to one another with three equidistant metal screws.
-Seal with furnace cement.
+The stove pipe should be assembled in such a way that the male section (crimped end) of the pipe faces down.Install as per the manufactories installation guidelines.

 The pipe must be short and straight.
-All sections installed horizontally must slope at least 21 mm per metre, with the upper end of the section toward the chimney.
-Any installation with a horizontal run of chimney pipe must conform to local codes.
+All sections installed horizontally must slope at least 21mm per meter, with the upper end of the section toward the chimney.
+Any installation with a horizontal run of chimney pipe must conform to national and local regulations.

-To ensure a good draught, the total length of the coupling pipe should never exceed 2.4 m to 3.03 m.
+To ensure a good draught, the total length of the coupling pipe should never exceed 2.4m to 3.03m.
 Except for cases of vertical installation, cathedral-roof style where the smoke exhaust system can be much longer and connected without problem to the chimney at the ceiling of the room.

 Installation of a "barometric draught stabilizer" (fireplace register) on a smoke exhaust system is prohibited.

 Furthermore, installation of a draught damper is not recommended.
-Indeed, with a controlled combustion multifuel stove, the draught is regulated upon intake of the combustion air in the stove and not at the exhaust.
+Indeed, with a controlled combustion wood stove, the draught is regulated upon intake of the combustion air in the stove and not at the exhaust.